Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 [Items to includ in the bounty description.](https://github.com/Joystream/handbook/blob/92697066f2bf2d09752bfda5fba5da378fa812f4/testnet/council-period-scoring/general-working-group-score.md#bounty-score)

+#### 4. "Contact" field in Membership

+Decide with BWG if we should require _mandatory_ contact information (like email, Discord, Telegram, etc.) when someone registers for a new membership, and if so, assess the extent of development work needed.
+For more information, reach out to @Codefi_keyz.

 ## Forum WG

 The forum working group activities will, generally, fall into one of the following categories